PPST Writing Test: Practice & Study Guide

 PPST Writing Test - Preparation and Registration

-To prepare you for the PPST Writing test, Education Portal offers brief video lessons in each subject area of the exam.
+To prepare you for the PPST Writing test, we offer brief video lessons in each subject area of the exam.
 The chapter on grammatical relationships has videos covering types of nouns, verbs, pronouns, descriptive words, agreements and tense.
 Other chapters include structural relationships, proper word choice, mechanics and punctuation, focusing and organizing an essay, developing ideas, and using effective language and sentence structure.
 There's a corresponding quiz with every video lesson, giving you the chance to gauge your understanding of the material.

 Registration for the test is available online, though if you require special accommodations (such as for a disability or language barrier), you'll need to mail in your registration form and other documentation.
 If you're taking the computerized test, you'll receive 30 minutes of instruction on how it works before you begin.
 The PPST Writing test is offered continually, though you'll have to wait 21 days if you'd like to re-test.
 You can qualify for a fee waiver if you're a low-income college student who's currently in school and is required to take the test.
 A limited number of waivers are available, and you can only receive one waiver per year.
 When you show up on test day, you'll need your test ticket and photo ID.